arahosu/GDL_2022/README.md

 Team members: Joonsu Gha ([**@arahosu**](https://github.com/arahosu)), Rahil Doshi ([**@rahildoshi97**](https://github.com/rahildoshi97)), Naga Venkata Sai Jitin Jami ([**@jitinjami**](https://github.com/jitinjami))

 ## Installation
 'tsl' is compatible with Python>=3.7.
-Our implementation of the Graphormer model is available [here](https://github.com/arahosu/tsl), which was forked from the original tsl library.
-In order to run experiments on the Graphormer model, you must install from the forked repository, not the original tsl repository.
+Our implementation of the Graphormer model is available [here](https://github.com/arahosu/tsl), which is a forked version of the tsl library.
+In order to run experiments on the Graphormer model, you must install from our forked repository, not the original tsl repository.

 ```bash
 git clone git clone https://github.com/arahosu/tsl.git